 Under this business, the owners are not personally liable for the company’s debts and liabilities (a feature peculiar to the company’s form of business).
 They are provided the same legal protection just like the members of a company.
-It implies that in the unlikely event of a business suffering losses and getting sued, creditors cannot claim the personal assets of the owners of the LLC.
-Further, this business form can have an unlimited number of owners/members.
-The rules governing LLC differ from country to country, and they are not uniform.
-Any business form opting for this form of business use LLC at the end of the entity’s name.
-For example, Clear Advisor LLC’s name signifies that the business is an LLC.
+The implication is that if a business suffers losses and gets sued, the personal assets of the owners of the LLC cannot be claimed by creditors.
+Further, this business form can have unlimited owners/members.
+The rules governing LLCs differ from country to country and are not uniform.
+Any business form opting for this business uses LLC at the end of the entity’s name.
+For example, Clear Advisor LLC’s name signifies the company is an LLC.

-An LLC can be started even with a single member, governed by its Memorandum of Association (MoA) and Article of Association (AoA).
-It is an ideal business form for small and medium-scale businesses and early-stage startups as it is easy to form requires minimal legal formalities to comply with, and makes it easy for the entrepreneur to focus more on the operation and business aspect.
+Even a single member can start an LLC governed by its Memorandum of Association (MoA) and Articles of Association (AoA).
+It is an ideal business form for small and medium-scale businesses and early-stage startups as it is easy to form, requires minimal legal formalities to comply with, and makes it easy for the entrepreneur to focus more on the operation and business aspect.